 If we take an example of a residential house in India, it will have 4-5 tubelights or CFLs, 2-3 Fans, 1 TV or computer and a 0.5HP motor as the typical-connected load.
 The total power consumption of the house can be calculated to be around 1600-1800 WH or 1.8 units/day.

 Consider an approximate power consumption of 1.8 units/day.
 In remote villages, the cost turns out to be around INR23/unit consumed.
 Most of this cost is subsidized by the Government of India, since villagers cannot afford this cost.

 Monthly cost = 1.8units x 30days x 23= INR1,242.00

 Annual bill = 1,242 x 12= INR14,904

-On this basis, we have calculated the cost for the solar-wind hybrid system.
-This comparison shows that solar-wind hybrid systems can be cost effective for villages as they are one-time investment for getting uninterrupted power:
+On this basis, we have calculated the cost of a solar-wind hybrid system.
+This comparison shows that solar-wind hybrid systems can be cost effective for villages since they can be a one-time investment for getting uninterrupted power:

 |Cost of Solar-wind hybrid system|

 |Solar panel area –||1.8 units of power|